itisdigite/qna-backend/README.md

     -Open a terminal and navigate to the project directory.
     -Run the following command to start the MySQL container:

+    -Note: If you have mysql service running on your local system then stop it using sudo systemctl stop mysql command.

 ```bash
 docker-compose up -d
 ```